 There are two primary experiences that impact an end-user's perception of the performance of your digital product and its capabilities.
 The terms below are from the customer's perspective using common customer language.

-The root cause of a problem is not the same as the problem.
-Likewise, fixing the problem does not usually mean you've fixed the root cause of the problem.
+The root cause of a problem is not the same as the direct cause of that problem.
+Likewise, fixing the direct cause (short term) does not usually mean you've fixed the root cause (long term) of the problem.
 It's very important to make this distinction.

-When looking for a performance issue, you should first attempt to find the source of the problem by asking the question, "What changed?".
-The component or behavior that changed is not usually the root cause but is in fact the problem you need to resolve first.
+When looking for a performance issue, you should first attempt to find the direct cause of the problem by asking the question, "What changed?".
+The component or behavior that changed is not usually the root cause but is in fact the direct cause that you need to resolve first.
 Resolving the root cause is important but usually requires a post-incident retroactive discussion and long-term problem management.

 For example: service levels for your login capability suddenly drop.
 It's immediately found that traffic patterns are much higher than usual.
 You trace the performance issue to an open TCP connection limit configuration that's causing a much larger TCP connection queue.
 You immediately resolve the issue by deploying a TCP limit increase and some extra server instances.
-You solved the problem for the short term but the root cause could be anything from improper capacity planning, missed communication from marketing, or a failed load balancer configuration change.
+You solved the direct cause of the problem for the short term but the root cause could be anything from improper capacity planning, missed communication from marketing, or a related deployment with uninteded consequences on upstream loads.

 This distinction is also made in ITIL/ITSM Incident management versus Problem management.
 Root causes are discussed in post-incident talks then resolved in longer-term problem management processes.